CivicActions/accessibility/_posts/2021-05-25-how-we-scale-inclusive-website-content-with-automated-testing-and-open-source-tools.md

 ### Automating changes

-Some of the recommendations that are provided could be automatically changed like changing smart quotes to straight quotes (remember the note from earlier).
-We do this using the pre-commit tool and here is an example.
+Some of the recommendations that are provided could be automatically edited, like changing smart quotes to straight quotes (remember the note from earlier).
+We do this using the pre-commit tool and here is an example:

 In this screenshot we see a warning about a smart quote:
 ![Screenshot before](/assets/img/smart-quote-warning.png)